Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 It's snowing outside.

 One makes sure to shiver at the cold.
 It is though warmer behind her, the door she closed just moments ago shakes again in her replay.
 Her what-was warm hands ought to get colder in this weather without gloves.
 Her knuckles wrinkled, the same tone of skin as the brownstones neighbours she hide in with.
+Crows chirp - or had they cawwed as a murder flies over her head (carbon monoxide).

+There's little here that the people don't care about.
+They'd worry about the weather tomorrow, whether the snow on their roof would damage their lawns.
+Or somethings that are even out of their own control.
+Like whether that little timmy next door will graduate a university, bless home wealth and benefit them all, daydream about a much more prosperous time.
+It's a small run down that doesn't give much oppotunities for those born within.

+Different from Dr Moiras, they are.
+She can't be bothered by those that pest amongst the bottom layer of humanity.
+Of which she cares even less so.

+But.

+The snow falling on the tip of her nose is a deviation from her routine.

+\-

+Luci finds the dawn coming with no orders from her mother.
+It's an immediate knowing, that this is her mother testing her.
+Of what she would do if there is nothing for her to do.

+(totally not because i don't know what to put them through.)

+Simply, she sets herself off of her wait.
+Ticking are the time that she has before something is not done.
+She finds the trouble that they can't truly

 .